hinto-janai/monero-bash/README.md

 cd monero-bash &&
 ./monero-bash
 ```
-**ALWAYS clone the main branch** the other branches are not tested and may result in system damage
+**ALWAYS clone the main branch,** the other branches are not tested and may result in system damage

 ## Usage
 [For full usage and configuration options of monero-bash, click here](https://github.com/hinto-janaiyo/monero-bash/blob/main/docs/help.md)